bviengineer/mws-restaurant-stage-1/README.md

 2. With your server running, visit the site: `http://localhost:8000`

+3. Alternataively, a hosted copy of the project can be viewed [here](https://eager-albattani-4f0571.netlify.com/).

 ## Leaflet.js and Mapbox:

 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 Mapbox is free to use, and does not require any payment information.